Expedia Group: Delays in refunds of flights cancelled due to COVID-19

 In 2020, during the COVID-19 pandemic, customers complained regarding the process to get refunds for cancelled flights.
 Customers complained of excessively long call times and being unable to get through to a representative.
 This led to many lawsuits.

 Involvement in Israeli settlements

 On February 12, 2020, Expedia Group was included on a list of companies operating in West Bank settlements involved in activities that "raised particular human rights concerns" published by the United Nations Human Rights Council.
 The company was categorized under "the provision of services and utilities supporting the maintenance and existence of settlements".
-The international community considers Israeli settlements built on land occupied by Israel to be in violation of international law.